NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Results

 \subsubsection{Bottle-lid opening}

-Our NeuralTouch method achieves $90\%$ success rate for the bottles of apple juice and the ketchup, and achieves $85\%$ for the syrup bottle.
-In comparison, the vanilla NDF only achieved success rates of $30$--$45\%$.
-Thus, without tactile feedback, the NDF method frequently fails to open the bottle lid, as the rotation action must be executed precisely around the central axis of the cylinder-shaped lid to be successful.
-Also, when the gripper approached the lid with a large positional offset (where one finger was much closer to the lid), the lid would oscillate forwards then back rather than continuously turn.
-These behaviours are shown in the supplementary video.
+NeuralTouch achieves a 90\% success rate on the apple juice and ketchup bottles, and 85\% on the syrup bottle.
+In contrast, the vanilla NDF baseline only achieves success rates of 30\%-45\%, indicating that without tactile feedback, NDF-based policies frequently fail to open bottle lids.
+This is because the rotation action must be executed precisely around the central axis of the cylindrical lid; when the gripper approaches with a large positional offset (e.g., one finger significantly closer to the lid), the lid tends to oscillate forwards and backwards rather than rotate continuously.
+These failure modes are illustrated in the supplementary video.
+Adding tactile feedback to NDFs (denoted NDF+T) improves performance across all objects, increasing success rates to 65\%–80\%.
+This demonstrates that tactile sensing helps mitigate execution errors during lid rotation by providing local contact information.
+However, NDF+T still underperforms NeuralTouch, suggesting that simply augmenting NDFs with tactile input is insufficient to achieve high accuracy across varying lid geometries and surface properties.

-Both our method and the baseline were less successful when opening the syrup bottle lid, which we attribute to the smaller/shorter size of the lid.
-A failure case of NeuralTouch was that it sometimes could not locate the desired grasping pose during tactile servoing on very light contacts due to the real-to-sim tactile transfer (see supplementary video).
-Specifically, the real-to-sim tactile transfer can sometimes generate incorrect simulated images for light contacts because the marker motions are too subtle for the tactile transfer.
-Although we trained the model further with data focused on light contacts, the improvement was minimal.
-We attribute this to the tactile aliasing problem \cite{lloyd2021probabilistic}, where a single light contact provides insufficient information to infer local contact geometry.
-We leave this challenge for future work.
+The C2FIL and C2FIL+T baselines show a markedly different trend.
+Both methods perform well on the apple juice bottle (achieving 85\% and 90\% success, respectively), which is expected since this object is used during demonstration.
+However, their performance degrades substantially on the ketchup and syrup bottles, with success rates dropping to 10\%–40\%.
+This sharp decline indicates limited generalisability to objects with different shapes, textures, and frictional characteristics.
+Even with tactile feedback, C2FIL+T fails to transfer effectively beyond the demonstrated object, highlighting that imitation-based methods are prone to overfitting to demonstration-specific geometry and contact conditions.